 3. Heavy Metals

 Heavy metals are metallic elements with a relatively high density that are toxic or even poisonous when ingested.
 Your tap water could be contaminated with heavy metals such as mercury, cadmium, lead, chromium, copper, aluminium, and arsenic.
 If you get metal poisoning, you could experience nerve damage, diarrhoea, memory loss, or muscle cramps.
 Thankfully, excessive levels of heavy metals in tap water are quite rare in many places across the globe.
-However, it does sometimes occur, even in relatively developed and rich countries like UK & Ireland.
+However, it does sometimes occur, even in relatively developed and rich countries like the UK & Ireland.
 Some old water systems were constructed from lead piping.
 If you have an old water system, it might have lead pipes that seep small particles of lead into your drinking water.
 Of course, lead is not the only heavy metal that can show up in tap water.
 Arsenic is another toxic heavy metal that can occasionally show up in tap water, either through accidental human pollution or its natural presence in some well water.
 Among other health concerns, excessive arsenic consumption can result in partial paralysis, skin discolouration, and severe digestive issues like persistent vomiting.

 4. Harmful Bacteria, Viruses & Cysts

 In some places around the world, tap water is insufficiently disinfected, leaving the possibility of waterborne illnesses on the table.
 Depending on the source, bacteria, viruses and parasites can all be present in water before it undergoes any disinfection.
 One obvious source of these is wildlife and domestic animals living around us.
 These pathogens are usually present in their droppings – it’s not rocket science how animal droppings get washed into rivers.
 Couple this with the frequent leaks in water distribution systems and you’ll see how easy it is to fall sick by drinking raw tap water.
-Utility companies such as Irish Water may issue "Boil Notice" when there is an E. Coli or cryptosporidium scare.
+Utility companies such as Irish Water may issue a "Boil Notice" when there is an E. Coli or cryptosporidium scare.
 It can cause health concerns like nausea, vomiting, diarrhoea, abdominal tenderness, pain, and cramping.

 5. Herbicides & Pesticides

-More often than not, herbicides and pesticides sneak into the water supply, particularly in groundwater of agricultural regions.
+More often than not, herbicides and pesticides sneak into the water supply, particularly in the groundwater of agricultural regions.
 Pesticides are potentially toxic to humans and can have both acute and chronic health effects, depending on the quantity and how a person is exposed.
 The health effects of pesticides depend on the type of pesticide.
 Some, such as organophosphates and carbamates, affect the nervous system.
 Others may irritate the skin or eyes.
 Some pesticides may be carcinogens (cancer-causing).
 Others may affect the hormone or endocrine system in the body.

 6. Microplastics